up42/docs/source/going-further/download-blocks-tutorial-spot-pleiades.rst

 images that they provide can be interpreted in terms of reflectance or radiance.
 Thus enabling the extraction of quantitative information about surface features.
 Consequently, they are not the most adequate for visual display purposes (:term:`visual product`).
-For that you should use :ref:`Pléaides streaming <pleiades-aoiclipped-block>` and/or :ref:`SPOT streaming <spot-aoiclipped-block>`.
+For that you should use the :ref:`Pléaides streaming <pleiades-aoiclipped-block>` and/or :ref:`SPOT streaming <spot-aoiclipped-block>` blocks.

 .. tip::

-   You can create a :term:`visual product` from a download block image by multiplying each pixel value by 256/4096 -- 12 to 8 bit conversion - or by invoking
+   You can create a :term:`visual product` from a download block image by multiplying each pixel value by 256/4096 --- 12 to 8 bit conversion --- or by invoking
    `gdal_translate <https://gdal.org/programs/gdal_translate.html>`_
    with the ``-scale`` option.